-2015-2016 was a very productive year for faculty and resident research.
+2021-2022 was a challenging but still productive year for faculty and resident scholarly activity due to the ongoing COVID pandemic.
 The faculty and residents had multiple publications, abstracts, and presentations over the course of the year.
-We have many ongoing projects in the areas of infectious disease, clinical operations, and resident education, several of which are grant funded.
-Please see the full list of studies for further details.
+Support from our Research Director Dr. Monica Gaddis, and our four amazing study coordinators remains key to our success.
+We also appreciate the involvement of medical students from the Emergency Medicine Interest Group.
+We have many ongoing projects in the areas of infectious disease, clinical operations, EMS, and resident/medical student education; several of which are grant funded.
+Multiple faculty had publications and national presentations accepted including Drs Camejo, Ellison, Elder, Gaddis, Hillman, and Stubbs.
+Please see the full list of ongoing studies for further details.

 Due to our department’s ongoing involvement with the CDC funded EMERGEncy ID Net: An emergency department–based emerging infections sentinel network, we have had the opportunity to work on several large multi-center grant funded projects in the past few years.
 We are currently enrolling in studies regarding diverticulitis, septic arthritis, and sepsis.

 Our research team and department participated in the CDC funded PROJECT COVERED : a public health surveillance project to measure the risk of COVID-19 acquisition by front-line emergency department personnel in 20 academic US medical centers and identify ways to reduce that risk.
 This project was developed as a collaboration between EMERGEncy IDNet, and the National Emergency Airway Registry (NEAR), the largest prospective emergency department-based airway network.
 Multiple publications have resulted from this project, including in Annals of Emergency Medicine and PLOS ONE.